 In a February 2010 interview with NME Magazine, Lissack answered direct questions about Bloc Party's future, saying:

 "We're probably going to pick up again with Bloc Party later this year.
 I mean, we wrote a lot of new material on the last tour.
 What does it sound like?
 It's hard to say.
 It's still just sketches of songs.
 The feel will come together in the studio.
 We're definitely not splitting up, there's a lot more creative life left in it yet."

-On 11 July 2012, the band released “Octopus”, the first single from their upcoming fourth album “Four”.
-The album will be released on 20 August 2012.
+On 11 July 2012, the band released "Octopus", the first single from their upcoming fourth album "Four".
+The album was released on 20 August 2012.

 During the summer tour of 2013, drummer Matt Tong left the band.
 Lissack told a Canadian newspaper, the National Post that the band were planning to take an indefinite hiatus following their appearance at the Latitude Festival on 19 July.

 In September 2014, Okereke stated that Bloc Party were working on a fifth album.
 In March 2015, bassist Gordon Moakes tweeted he had parted ways with Bloc Party.
 Bloc Party unveiled their new line-up at two intimate gigs in the Los Angeles area (19 August 2015 at The Glass House in Pomona and 20 August 2015 at The Roxy in Los Angeles).
 Following these performances, Bloc Party also subheadlined FYF Fest in Los Angeles on 22 August 2015.
 At these shows, the band confirmed that they've finished recording their next album.
 The shows marked the live debut for new bassist Justin Harris of the Portland, Oregon, indie rock outfit Menomena, who had previously opened several Bloc Party U.S. tour dates in April 2009; and drummer Louise Bartle, who was accidentally announced a month earlier as Bloc Party's drummer by instrument manufacturer Natal Drums.